 We toss them in the laundry room when we're done.
 They get laundered with all our other laundry.
 We're not throwing anything away.
 They fold nicely and are stored in our napkin holder just like the old paper napkins.

 It's better for the planet.
-And frankly, they are much nicer to use than cloth.
-So it's a win-win.
+And frankly, they are much nicer to use than paper, so it's a win-win.

 So this got me thinking.
 How about paper towels?
 We have a ton of dish cloths and towels.
 Maybe we can get rid of them too.
 So we're giving it a try.
 We'll see how it goes.
 So far it's fine.